DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     *Rig Setup Mode controls in the 3D View*

 Body, Wheel, Brake, Headlight and Steering Wheel attachment bones and setup controls for wheel-base length, track-width length, wheel radii, and roll center can be found in this mode.
 Enter "Pose Mode" and select and move the handles to start adjusting.
-You can manually parent your meshes, nulls and armatures to the body or wheels.
+You can manually parent meshes, nulls and armatures to the body or wheels.

 .. note::
-    The car will temporarily be put back into the center of the scene and all animation handles hidden.
-All animation and setup sliders will be restored when "rig setup mode" is turned back off.
+    The vehicle will temporarily be put into the center of the scene and all animations disabled.
+All animations will be restored when "rig setup mode" is turned back off.

 Update Driving Path